ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7oh/2-Install.md

 Scoreboard - Turn everything on, change 'Open Scoreboard History' to F6; Can be adjusted to personal taste Scoreboard Enhanced Defense Plugin - Keep as is; Personal preference Show Equipped In Lobby - Keep as is
+Show Insignias - Keep as is
 Show Me Real Weapon Stats - Keep as is
 Smaller Telent Tree - Personal preference; I put the scale at 0.45 Sorted Mission Grid - Keep as is
+Specials Tracker - Keep as is; Personal preference; I haven't done much testing with this yet Stimms Pickup Icon - Keep as is; Personal preference; If you downloaded the RecolorStimms mod you need to enable the last setting
 Talent Tree UX - Keep as is; Personal preference Toggle HUD - Personal preference
 True Level - Personal preference
-Volley Fire Timer - Keep as is; Personal preference Weapon FOV - Keep as is; Personal preference
+Volley Fire Timer - Keep as is; Personal preference Extended Weapon Customization - Personal preference; There's a fair bit to mess with here and it is all up to you.
-What The Localization - Keep as is
+(Optional Install) Weapon FOV - Keep as is; Personal preference What The Localization - Keep as is
 ```